gustevito/flutter_ecommerce_app/README.md

-# Beetz Store 🐝 / Minimal E-commerce App (Flutter)
+# Beetz Store 🐝 - Minimal E-commerce App (Flutter)

-"Beetz" is a fictional brand that I've created during highschool with my bestfriend, and recently I've decided to incorporate our idea into a minimalist E-commerce app fully developed in Flutter!
+"Beetz" is a fictional brand that I created during highschool with my bestfriend, and recently I've decided to incorporate our idea into a minimalist E-commerce app fully developed in Flutter!

 This app is still on development, and I plan on adding a lot more functionalities to it, as well as a version with an integrated API.